xinghaochen/Pose-REN/README.md

 python src/demo/realsense_realtime_demo_librealsense2.py  nyu/msra/icvl
 ```

-Notes: The speed of this python demo is not optimal and it runs slower than the c++ demo.
+Notes: The speed of this python demo is not optimal and it runs slightly slower than the c++ demo.

 #### C++ demo

-First compile the codes:
+First compile and build:

 ```
 cd src/demo/pose-ren-demo-cpp